Burger King has announced that it will be making another one of its restaurants 100 percent vegan.

 The move comes just a few months after the fast food chain made its flagship restaurant in London’s Leicester square fully vegan for one month.

 “We’re incredibly proud of our meat-free menu; it delivers big taste with no compromises and reflects our ongoing commitment to serving a diverse and innovative range of products,” Katie Evans, from Burger King UK, said in a statement.

 “Following the success of the Leicester Square takeover in London, we are looking forward to bringing this range of delicious meat-free menu items to our customers in Bristol.”

 For its plant-based Bristol branch, Burger King will be making vegan versions of 24 menu items.
 One of these is the Bakon King, which will be launched for the first time.

-Burger King uses plant-based brands like Violife cheese and La Vie bacon.
+Burger King, which has an extensive vegan menu, uses plant-based brands like Violife cheese and La Vie bacon.

 Fast Food moves away from meat